MAUI

 • SendDefaultCustomData (defaulted to true) adds all available information in the uncaught exception as custom data on the crash report sent to Raygun.

-• MinLogLevel and MaxLogLevel that specify the range of logging levels to be sent to Raygun.
+• MinLogLevel and MaxLogLevel specify the range of logging levels to be sent to Raygun.

 To use these additional configurations, create and initialize a new Raygun4MauiSettings object as follows: